Suriname, 24 February.

 In a ditch: tri-coloured heron, catching a fish.

-Male and female variable seedeater.
+Male and female wing-barred seedeater.

 Great kiskadee.
 Buff-throated saltator.